Appealing and other ways to recycle your garden waste

 These are also useful options if you have garden waste to get rid of when the service is suspended during the winter.

-- Use a home compost bin: garden waste such as grass cuttings, weeds and old plants are all suitable for composting and compost bins are currently available at a subsidised rate
+- Use a home compost bin: garden waste such as grass cuttings, weeds and old plants are all suitable for composting and compost bins.

 - Arrange a bulky waste collection: if you are unable to compost or visit a household waste recycling centre, you can have up to six bags of garden waste removed as bulky waste - there is a charge for this service.